 Getting Help for Money Debited But Not Received

-If money is taken from your account but you do not receive it, follow these steps immediately:
+If money is taken from your account but you do not receive it, follow these steps immediately.
+This situation requires prompt action to ensure your funds are recovered.
+Most banks are required to resolve such issues within a specific timeframe.

-- Note Details: Write down the transaction ID, date, time, and the amount involved.
+Step 1: Note Details: Write down the transaction ID, date, time, and the exact amount involved.

 Important Advice for Using AePS Smoothly